Combined spectroscopy and intensity interferometry to determine the distances of the blue supergiants P Cygni and Rigel: Experimental setup

 Finally, the Wiener-Khintchine theorem~\citep{Wiener:1930,Khintchine:1934} relates $g^{(1)}(\tau)$ and the optical spectrum $S(\omega)$:

-For chaotic light such as the one coming from stars and for an infinite electronic bandwidth, the expected contrast $C = g^{(2)}(0) - g^{(2)}(\infty)$ is equal to 1, leading to the bunching effect.
-The coherence time $\tau_\mathrm{c}$, which corresponds to the \gtau\ decay time, is inversely proportional to the spectrum linewidth, of the order of 1\,ps for $\Delta \lambda = 1$\,nm at visible wavelengths.
+For chaotic light such as the one coming from stars and for an infinite electronic bandwidth, the expected contrast $C_\mathrm{exp} = g^{(2)}(0) - g^{(2)}(\infty)$ is equal to 1, leading to the so-called bunching effect which corresponds to a peak above 1 on the temporal intensity correlation function at zero delay, as can be seen for example in Fig.\,\ref{fig.g2_tau_PCygni}.
+The coherence time $\tau_\mathrm{c}$, which corresponds to the \gtau\ decay time and thus to the typical width of the theoretical bunching peak, is inversely proportional to the spectral bandwidth, of the order of 1\,ps for $\Delta \lambda = 1$\,nm at visible wavelengths.
 This coherence time is thus much smaller than the time response of our experimental setup $\tau_\mathrm{el}$.
+The measured bunching peak corresponds to the bunching peak of width $\tau_c$ convolved with the mutual time response of our detectors $\tau_\mathrm{el} >> \tau_\mathrm{c}$.
 This leads to a reduction of the measured contrast $C\simeq \tau_\mathrm{c}/\tau_\mathrm{el}$ and a \gtau\ decay time mainly limited by $\tau_\mathrm{el}$.
+On the other hand, the area of the bunching peak $A_\mathrm{BP}$ is proportional to the height times the decay time of the bunching peak $C\tau_\mathrm{el} \simeq \tau_\mathrm{c}$, and is thus independent of the electronic time response.

-The APD jitter can vary from one detector to another, which leads to a variation of the contrast depending on the detector pair used to measure the correlation function.
-Furthermore, we have observed a slight dependency of the electronic bandwidth on the APDs count rate, which means that the contrast can slightly vary during an observational run.
-On the contrary, the area of the bunching peak $A_\mathrm{BP}$ does not depend on the electronic bandwidth and thus is also independent from the count rate, at least at first order.
-The area is therefore a more robust quantity directly related to the coherence time.
+The APD time response can slightly vary from one detector to another, which leads to a variation of $\tau_\mathrm{el}$ and thus a variation of the contrast depending on the detector pair used to measure the correlation function.
+Furthermore, we have observed a slight dependency of the electronic time response on the APDs count rate, which means that the contrast can slightly vary during an observational run.
+On the contrary, as said before, the area of the bunching peak does not depend on the electronic time response and thus is also independent from the count rate, at least at first order.
+The area, directly related to the coherence time, is therefore a more robust quantity compared to the contrast.
 This is what will be used throughout this paper.